-Suffice to say, there were no formal prisons in Africa before the advent of colonialism.
-Following the 1894 declaration of Uganda as a British protectorate, the 1901 order in council was passed which incorporated all English laws, including laws on prisons, into Uganda's legal system.
-It was only in 1958 that the first comprehensive legislation on prisons came into existence with the passing of the prison ordinance of 1958 which sought to consolidate and amend the laws relating to prisons.
-It also provided for their organization and the powers and duties of prison officers.
-It is important to note that the most of the provisions of this ordinance were adopted from the United Nations Standard Minimum Rule for Treatment of Prisoners (UNSMR).3
+There were no formal prisons in Africa before the advent of colonialism but there were kingdoms and leaders used some places to keep law breakers for example Buganda kingdom had the Kabaka who gave orders to arrest and punish them.
+The 1901 order in council was passed later which incorporated all English laws, including laws on prisons, onto Uganda's legal systems.
+It was only in 1958 that first comprehensive legislation on prisons came into existence with the passing of the prison ordinance of 1985 which sought to consolidate and amend the laws relating to prisons.
+It also provided for their organization and the powers and duties of prisons officers.
+It is important to note that the most of the provisions of the ordinance were adopted from the United Nations.

-By 1964, the prison service operated thirty prisons throughout the country, many of which were industrial or agricultural facilities intended to rehabilitate prisoners by means of subjecting them to physical labour.4In the same year the first African
+Standard minimum role for treatment of prison (UNSMR) by 1964, the prison person operated thirty prisons throughout the country, many of which were industrial or agricultural facilities intended to rehabilitate prisoners by means of subjecting them to physical labour.
+In the same year of first Africa.